 Pineapple contains an enzyme called bromelain which reacts with dairy products and makes the yogurt bitter.
 If you add pineapple directly to yogurt, your raita can turn bitter in few minutes.
 This can be avoided by cooking the pineapple and my recipe exactly does that.

 Canned pineapple also doesn’t turn bitter as they are cooked before canning but I really do not encourage the use of canned pineapple as their taste is very different from the fresh ones and that can result in very unappetizing raita.

 Pineapple Raita is a delicious accompaniment to include in your festive meals or even in everyday meals with dal, sabzi, and roti.
 It also tastes great with mixed rice, pulao, or biryani recipes.

 Try it with your stuffed parathas as well!

 Pineapple Raita tastes the best when served fresh!
 In case you have leftovers, you can store it in a clean airtight container for 2-3 days.
 Mix it well before serving again.

 Pineapple Raita Recipe

 - Add water, sugar, and pineapple puree to a saucepan and cook on medium heat for 3-4 minutes.
 Keep stirring frequently while cooking.

 - Add pineapple cubes and cook for another 3-4 minutes.

-- Remove the pan from heat and let the mixture cool.
+- Remove the pan from the heat and let the mixture cool down completely.

-- Add the cooled pineapple mixture in the curd.
+- Add the cooled pineapple mixture to the bowl and mix well.

-- Add roasted cumin powder, black salt, red chilli powder and normal salt and mix well.
+- Add cumin powder, black salt, red chili powder, and salt and mix well.